Changelog

 Features #

-• Lazy-install framework caps listed in the new LAZY_CAPS registry have an install script at cli/docker/cap-installs/.sh.
-After docker run -d, cleat probes the container with command -v ; if absent, it runs the install script via docker exec --user root with a spinner.
+• Lazy-install framework - caps listed in the new LAZY_CAPS registry have an install script at cli/docker/cap-installs/<cap>.sh.
+After docker run -d, cleat probes the container with command -v <tool>.
+If absent, it runs the install script via docker exec --user root with a spinner.
 Subsequent starts hit the fast path and skip entirely.
 Aborts cleat on install failure rather than silently launching a half-broken environment

 Changes #